-Illinois’s Invest in Kids program, a tax-credit scholarship program for low- and middle-income students, was enacted in 2017 and will launch in 2018, making it Illinois’s second educational choice program.
+Illinois’s Invest in Kids program, a tax-credit scholarship program for low- and middle-income students, was enacted in 2017 and is launching in 2018, making it Illinois’s second educational choice program.
 Learn more about the program’s details on this page, including eligibility, funding, regulations and more.

 Illinois’s second educational choice program